Jade Plant Care: 7 Secrets to Keep Yours Thriving

 Wrinkled, shriveled leaves Underwatering Water thoroughly; leaves should plump up in days

-Leaves dropping Overwatering or sudden stress Check soil moisture; avoid moving plant
+Leaves dropping Overwatering or sudden stress Check soil moisture; avoid moving the plant

-Leggy, stretched growth Not enough light Move to brighter location gradually
+Leggy, stretched growth Not enough light Move to a brighter location gradually

 Black leaves or stems Severe root rot Remove plant, trim rot, repot in fresh soil